rachelyayra/facial_recognition/README.md

-# Object Detection Models Repository
+# Object Detection Programmes Repository

 Welcome to the repository showcasing a collection of object detection programmes developed using OpenCV and Dlib libraries.